Ontario Provincial Police: Rank structure

 Police constables in the OPP are uniquely known as "provincial constables".

+A “2IC” epaulette has now been added to denote the platoon second in command.
+The 2IC is responsible for leading the platoon during short term absences of the platoon sergeant or acting sergeant.
+Epaulettes are worn whether performing supervisory duties or not.

 Detective ranks fall laterally with the uniform ranks and are not a promotion above.
 The rank of sergeant major is reserved for members of the Professional Standards Bureau, where the rank has a unique investigative function within the force's chain-of-command.